aldhosutra/swgear/README.md

                                       petId=123.
 Can be used multiple times.
       --rps-range=<value>             Custom grading range for rps as comma-separated values: Excellent,Good,Acceptable.
                                       Example: "100,20,10"
+      --skip=<value>...               [default: ] Skip certain operationId or endpoints by method and path, e.g. --skip /pets or --skip "POST /pets".
+Can be used multiple times.
       --sort-by=<option>              [default: p50] Sort comparison output by this metric (p50, p90, p99, rps)
                                       <options: p50|p90|p99|rps>
       --throughput-threshold=<value>  Minimum allowed throughput (RPS)